ntran0429/ntran0429/README.md

 -->

 ### Hi there 👋, I'm Nguyen!
-### As a naturally curious and practical person, I use data to answer questions and make informed decisions.
+### Everyday I learn and use data to answer questions and make informed decisions.
 ### How to reach me: [LinkedIn](https://www.linkedin.com/in/nguyen-tran-unt/), email nguyentran3@my.unt.edu